IllDepence/sirtetris.com/static/pages/interests.md

 ![](static/img/interests/infotime.png)

-I only recently(-ish) started to really think about ways to organize my life and myself more efficiently.
-Ever since the podcast [Hello Internet](http://www.hellointernet.fm/) popped into existence [CGP Grey](http://www.cgpgrey.com/) seems to me like a figure to aspire to in that regard but ...
+Ever since the podcast [Hello Internet](http://www.hellointernet.fm/) popped into existence [CGP Grey](http://www.cgpgrey.com/) seems to me like a figure to aspire to with regard to self-management but ...
 I'm not an Apple user, so no OmniFocus for me.
 Jests aside, here's some relevant stuff:

 #### A personal wiki
-In order to organize information I use [gitit](http://gitit.net/).
+In order to organize information I use [gitit](https://github.com/jgm/gitit).
 Reasons: Markdown, subfolders, MathJax, git based.

 #### Memorize stuff (SRS)
 [Anki](http://ankisrs.net/) — ever since I set out to learn 2000+ Japanese characters.
 Have something that you'd like to memorize efficiently and forever?
 SRS!